-- 6. Electricity plays a role as an external energy source during only "step 1" or "step 2."
-Which step requires electricity (external energy)?
+- Electricity plays a role as an external energy source during only "step 1" or "step 2."Which step requires electricity (external energy)?
 Explain your guess. - 7.
 Light is released only during "step 1" or "step 2."
 Which step releases light energy from the atom to the surrounding environment?
 Explain your guess. - 8.
 Fill in the two boxes in the diagram above with a word or two to summarize the change connected by arrows.
 Later, we will introduce science words for these changes. - 9.
 Why do different atoms emit different specific colors?
-Make an educated guess or research the topic. - 10.
+It is good to guess or research this. - 10.
 Can atoms release non-visible electromagnetic radiation as well as visible light?